cg-dot/oai-reverse-proxy/README.md

 # OAI Reverse Proxy

-Reverse proxy server for the OpenAI (and soon Anthropic) APIs.
+Reverse proxy server for the OpenAI and Anthropic APIs.
 Forwards text generation requests while rejecting administrative/billing requests.
 Includes optional rate limiting and prompt filtering to prevent abuse.

 ### Table of Contents
 - [What is this?](#what-is-this)